Shifts: A Dataset of Real Distributional Shift Across Multiple Large-Scale Tasks: Introduction

-In this work we propose the \textbf{Shifts Dataset}\footnote{Data and example code are available at \url{https://github.com/yandex-research/shifts}} for evaluation of uncertainty estimates and robustness to distributional shift.
-This dataset consists of data taken directly from large-scale industrial sources and services where distributional shift is ubiquitous.
-In this sense, the setting is as close to ``in the wild'' as possible.
-The dataset is composed of three parts, with each corresponding to a particular data modality: \emph{tabular weather prediction} data provided by the Yandex.Weather service; \emph{machine translation} data taken from the WMT robustness track and mined from Reddit, and annotated in-house by Yandex.Translate; and, self-driving car (SDC) data provided by Yandex SDG, for the task of \emph{vehicle motion prediction}.
+In this work, we propose the \textbf{Shifts Dataset}\footnote{Data and example code are available at \url{https://github.com/yandex-research/shifts}} for evaluation of uncertainty estimates and robustness to distributional shift.
+This dataset consists of data taken directly from large-scale industrial sources and services where distributional shift is ubiquitous --- settings as close to ``in the wild'' as possible.
+The dataset is composed of three parts, with each corresponding to a particular data modality: \emph{tabular weather prediction} data provided by the Yandex Weather service; \emph{machine translation} data taken from the WMT robustness track and mined from Reddit, and annotated in-house by Yandex Translate; and, self-driving car (SDC) data provided by Yandex SDG, for the task of \emph{vehicle motion prediction}.
 All of these data modalities and tasks are affected by distributional shift and pose interesting challenges with respect to uncertainty estimation.
-In this work we provide a detailed analysis of the data as well as baseline uncertainty estimation and robustness results using ensemble methods.
+This paper provides a detailed analysis of the data as well as baseline uncertainty estimation and robustness results using ensemble methods.